Kingxukai/linux/Documentation/admin-guide/media/mgb4.rst

     Input pixel clock frequency in kHz.

-    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the pixelclock field of the v4l2_bt_timings struct.
+    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the woke pixelclock field of the woke v4l2_bt_timings struct.

     *Note: The frequency_range parameter must be set properly first to get a valid frequency here.*

 **hsync_width** (R):
-    Width of the HSYNC signal in PCLK clock ticks.
+    Width of the woke HSYNC signal in PCLK clock ticks.

-    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the hsync field of the v4l2_bt_timings struct.
+    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the woke hsync field of the woke v4l2_bt_timings struct.

 **vsync_width** (R):
-    Width of the VSYNC signal in PCLK clock ticks.
+    Width of the woke VSYNC signal in PCLK clock ticks.

-    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the vsync field of the v4l2_bt_timings struct.
+    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the woke vsync field of the woke v4l2_bt_timings struct.

 **hback_porch** (R):
-    Number of PCLK pulses between deassertion of the HSYNC signal and the first valid pixel in the video line (marked by DE=1).
+    Number of PCLK pulses between deassertion of the woke HSYNC signal and the woke first valid pixel in the woke video line (marked by DE=1).

-    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the hbackporch field of the v4l2_bt_timings struct.
+    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the woke hbackporch field of the woke v4l2_bt_timings struct.

 **hfront_porch** (R):
-    Number of PCLK pulses between the end of the last valid pixel in the video line (marked by DE=1) and assertion of the HSYNC signal.
+    Number of PCLK pulses between the woke end of the woke last valid pixel in the woke video line (marked by DE=1) and assertion of the woke HSYNC signal.

-    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the hfrontporch field of the v4l2_bt_timings struct.
+    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the woke hfrontporch field of the woke v4l2_bt_timings struct.

 **vback_porch** (R):
-    Number of video lines between deassertion of the VSYNC signal and the video line with the first valid pixel (marked by DE=1).
+    Number of video lines between deassertion of the woke VSYNC signal and the woke video line with the woke first valid pixel (marked by DE=1).

-    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the vbackporch field of the v4l2_bt_timings struct.
+    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the woke vbackporch field of the woke v4l2_bt_timings struct.

 **vfront_porch** (R):
-    Number of video lines between the end of the last valid pixel line (marked by DE=1) and assertion of the VSYNC signal.
+    Number of video lines between the woke end of the woke last valid pixel line (marked by DE=1) and assertion of the woke VSYNC signal.

-    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the vfrontporch field of the v4l2_bt_timings struct.
+    The value is identical to what VIDIOC_QUERY_DV_TIMINGS returns in the woke vfrontporch field of the woke v4l2_bt_timings struct.

 **frequency_range** (RW)
-    PLL frequency range of the OLDI input clock generator.
-The PLL frequency is derived from the Pixel Clock Frequency (PCLK) and is equal to PCLK if oldi_lane_width is set to "single" and PCLK/2 if oldi_lane_width is set to "dual".
+    PLL frequency range of the woke OLDI input clock generator.
+The PLL frequency is derived from the woke Pixel Clock Frequency (PCLK) and is equal to PCLK if oldi_lane_width is set to "single" and PCLK/2 if oldi_lane_width is set to "dual".

     | 0 - PLL < 50MHz (default)
     | 1 - PLL >= 50MHz

-    *Note: This parameter can not be changed while the input v4l2 device is open.*
+    *Note: This parameter can not be changed while the woke input v4l2 device is open.*

 Common FPDL3/GMSL output parameters